awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

    aws ec2 describe-instances --filters "Name=key-name,Values=keyName" --query "Reservations[*].Instances[*].[InstanceId]" --output text
    ```

-   Use the instance ID to call the create\-tags command, which tags the Amazon EC2 instance so that AWS CodeDeploy can find it later during a deployment\.
+   Use the instance ID to call the create\-tags command, which tags the Amazon EC2 instance so that CodeDeploy can find it later during a deployment\.
 In the following example, the tag is named **CodeDeployDemo**, but you can specify any Amazon EC2 instance tag you want\.

    ```
    aws ec2 create-tags --resources instance-id --tags Key=Name,Value=CodeDeployDemo